atrobp/exam02tester/readme.md

 # What kind of test it is done?
 I tried to include test done by the moulinette during the exam aswell as random personnal test.
 If you get an OK, but KO in the exam let me know :)

+#how to setup
+Clone the repo and add your .c file in their respecting level in rendu folder followed by a make command